 One of my relatives recently lost his job.
 It was his first job.
 He was there five years.
 The separation from the company was a bit of a surprise to him – though in retrospect the signs had been there for months.
 Maybe he didn’t … [Read more...] about Change Doesn’t Happen on Your Schedule

 During a webinar I attended recently, the presenter said that none of his clients use performance reviews anymore because everyone wants feedback more quickly and more often.
 In other words, you can provide regular feedback … [Read more...] about You Can Have Regular Feedback and An Annual Performance Review

-The other day a colleague, who works at a hospital, mentioned how impatient senior nurses are with recently hired nurses who are just learning how to do things.
-It appears that the senior nurses don’t understand why it takes the … [Read more...] about Unrealistic Expectations vs. the Learning Curve
+The other day a colleague, who works at a hospital, mentioned how impatient senior nurses were with recently hired nurses, who are just learning how to do things.
+It appears that the senior nurses don’t understand why it takes … [Read more...] about Have Realistic Expectations about Learning Speed